VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-07-getting-started-instructional-design.md

 categories:
 - ID
 ---
-Every day of my life is filled learning and observation.
+Every day of my life is filled with learning and observation.
 After all, I am human.

 # Learning in the Real World